lucavenir/go_router_riverpod/sync_router/README.md

 ### Is this approach advised?
 Absolutely; at this very moment I can't find any downsides to this approach.
 But if you find any, you're welcome to open issues or PR.

+Always consider that the examples in this repo are tested (use `flutter test` for a quick check).

-### Wait, I do see unnecessary rebuilds
+### Wait a minute, I do see unnecessary rebuilds
 Are you _absolutely sure_?
+Before we raise red flags onto this example, consider that this `routerProvider` does trigger rebuilds on `MyAwesomeApp`, but because of the `GlobalKey<NavigatorState>()` we've set onto our router, Flutter won't trigger a rebuild _on the whole Widget tree_.

-Please check [this discussion](https://github.com/flutter/flutter/issues/112915#issuecomment-1269053217) first.
-If you're still convinced this approach doesn't work out in the end, you're welcome to open an issue or a PR.
+Please read [this discussion](https://github.com/flutter/flutter/issues/112915#issuecomment-1269053217) for a detailed explanation.

+If you're still convinced this approach doesn't work out, and you want to share your thoughts, you're very welcome to open an issue or a PR.

 ## Getting started